-- 8.13 When the Settlement Officer has asked for an Extent 'more or less' to be demarcated, any deficit in the extent must be within the limit of error allowed in the sliding scale for computations, and any excess must not be more than twice that limit.
-In areas where land is not of much value, the deficit can be increased to twice the permissible error of computations when the extent of the allotments is over 0.2023 hectare (2 roods) and the excess can be increased to four times the permissible error when the allotment is 0.4047 hectare (one acre) or less and under, and balance area is available.
-This should not be done without the sanction of the Superintendent of Surveys. - 8.14 Where an allottee has cultivated land in excess of the extent settled on him, the extent can be increased up to a limit of four times the error allowed, or, where land is not of much value, up to 15 per cent of the extent of the Settlement Officer's allotment, whichever is greater to include the excess cultivation, provided balance area is available. - Any cultivation in excess of this limit should be landmarked, lotted separately and reported on, provided it falls within the balance area.
+- 8.7 The original Block Survey pickets must be used for subsequent resurveys of any of the original Block Survey boundaries. - 8.8 It will be sufficient in burying additional landmarks to re-chain the old line and enter the work on a new page of the field book, comparing the new survey with the original survey.
+The landmarks can then be plotted on the original sheet, which must be signed by the surveyor. - 8.9 Where it becomes necessary to re-lay lines, they should be copied from the old field book into the new, in pencil, and inked in black, as they are re-laid. - 8.10 The angular and linear misclosures on an old picket, after relaying must be clearly shown in the new field book. - 8.11 The definition of boundaries scaled off a plan must be done in accordance with D.S.R.
+9.85-9.88. - 8.12 When the Settlement Officer has asked for an extend 'more or less' to be demarcated, any deficit in the extent must be within the limit of error allowed in the sliding scale for computations, and any excess must not be more than twice that limit.
+In areas where land is not of much value, the deficit can be increased to twice the permissible error of computations when the extent of the allotments is over 0.2023 hectare (2 roods) and the excess can be increased to four times the permissible error when the allotment is 0.4047 hectare (one acre) and under, and balance area is available.
+This should not be done without the sanction of the Superintendents of Surveys. - 8.13 Where an allottee has cultivated land in excess of the extent settled on him, the extent can be increased up to a limit of four times the error allowed, or, where land is not of much value, up to 15 per cent of the extent of the Settlement Officer's allotment, whichever is greater to include the excess cultivation, provided balance area is available. - Any cultivation in excess of this limit should be landmarked, lotted separately and reported on, provided it falls within the balance area. - 8.14 Demarcations in connection with the issue of Settlement Orders under the Land Settlement Ordinance have to be carried out in terms of agreements between the Settlement Officer and claimants.
+These agreements are signed by both parties, and are binding on both.
+Once both parties have signed, no alteration in the wording can be made without re-opening the inquiry and obtaining the signatures of both parties to that alteration.
+The Attorney-General's ruling is very strict on this point.
+Consequently the Settlement Officer will not accept demarcations, which involve any alteration in the wording of the agreements.